Global conversations inspired by Egypt's 2011 uprising featuring Mohamed ElBaradei and Rajmohan Gandhi

 Mohamed ElBaradei & Rajmohan Gandhi in post-revolution Egypt

-Their conversations about how to organize After the Uprising, their reflections about Divide and Rule, global security, nuclear disarmament, minorities, and global citizenship, capture a combination of BIG IDEAS about global democracy, as well as more intimate stories about how the personal biographies of Dr. ElBaradei and Mahatma Gandhi intersected with monumental historical change in Egypt and India.
+Their conversations about nuclear disarmament, how to organize After the Uprising, their reflections about Divide and Rule, global security, and minorities capture a combination of BIG IDEAS about global democracy, as well as more intimate stories about how the personal biographies of Dr. ElBaradei and Mahatma Gandhi intersected with monumental historical change in Egypt and India.
 See the Democracy Dialogue videos and transcripts below.

-The Democracy Dialogue vignettes combine BIG IDEAS about global democracy, as well as more intimate stories about how the personal biographies of Mohamed ElBaradei and Mahatma Gandhi intersected with monumental historical change in Egypt and India.
+The Democracy Dialogue video vignettes combine BIG IDEAS about global democracy, as well as more intimate stories about how the personal biographies of Mohamed ElBaradei and Mahatma Gandhi intersected with monumental historical change in Egypt and India.
 See the entire selection of videos here

 Ideas vs. Ideology